 So she would never talk.
 And now when you’re with her, she won’t stop talking.
 That’s what the signs are.
-When you have a child like that, you’ve got to watch it because the diagnosis of mildly mentally retarded, developmentally delayed.
-I mean, Gloria is 30 and her hands look like she’s 14 she just real pretty little girl and a beautiful red hair.
+When you have a child like that, you’ve got to watch it, because the diagnosis of mildly mentally retarded, developmentally delayed.
+I mean, Gloria is 30, and her hands look like she’s 14.
+She’s just a real pretty little girl with beautiful red hair.

-But anyway, it took a long time to get the autism diagnosis took forever and when we started shooting the movie in 2009.
-One out of every 106 kids in the autism spectrum today it’s one in every 55.
+But anyway, it took a long time to get the autism diagnosis.
+Took forever.
+And when we started shooting the movie in 2009, one out of every 106 kids was in the autism spectrum.
+Today it’s one in every 55.
 It’s getting crazy.
-The spectrum is growing and I don’t, I don’t know what it’s from you.
+The spectrum is growing, and I don’t know what it’s from.
 It’s crazy.

-David Hirsch: So, um, what were some of the more important decisions that you and made along the way as Gloria was growing up?
+David Hirsch: So what were some of the more important decisions that you and Sharon made along the way, as Gloria was growing up?

 Scott Sowers: Well, for her, it was schools.
-Public schools.
-Yeah.
-Do you want to put in, you know, safety was number one with me and it still is today.
-I will not let Korea stay at home alone.
+Do you want to put in public schools?
+Safety was number one with me, and it still is today.
+I will not let Gloria stay at home alone.
 I will not let her go anywhere without supervision.
 She has a caregiver when she goes to her day program.
-Um, she goes everywhere with us, you know, or she’s with her sister because you just had this little kid and you’re entrusting this person who can’t fend for themselves to go out into the world with strangers or with somebody else.
+She goes everywhere with us, or she’s with her sister.
+Because you just had this little kid, and you’re trusting this person who can’t fend for themselves to go out into the world with strangers or with somebody else.

 Safety was my main concern.
-And one day she was at some school, elementary school.
-It was a new school and she was up on the playground up on the thing where they slide down and all that with a teacher holding her hand.
-Well, uh.
-Some child ran up the slide backwards, you know, and they backed up like that.
+And one day she was at some elementary school.
+It was a new school, and she was on the playground, up on the thing where they slide down, with a teacher holding her hand.
+Well, some child ran up the slide backwards, and they backed up like that.
+Gloria fell off…

 David Hirsch: Oh my gosh.